ricard-ferrero/barretina/diary.md

 Note: the entries are in reverted order, like the entries of a blog.

+## 20/08/2025

+I rolled back with the version file for gemspec, and also added some basic information about tests in the `README.md`.

 ## 05/07/2025

 I have wrote my firsts tests with MiniTest.